gechelberger/intervalsets/README.md

 ## [Custom Types]

+A few external library types are currently supported:
+* rust_decimal
+* num-bigint
+* chrono

-### Quantized types
+### Discrete types

-For quantized types (like integers) we prefer to normalize to closed form.
+For discrete data types (like integers) we prefer to normalize to closed form.

 ie. [1, 2] is preferred over (0, 3)

-We do this by implementing the `Domain` trait for any type we wish to use in our Intervals/Sets.
+We do this by implementing the [`Domain`] trait for any type we wish to use in our Intervals/Sets.

-It's `try_adjacent` impl should return the next greater or smaller value.
+The `try_adjacent` impl should return the next greater or smaller value.
 This must agree with the PartialOrd impl for the type and it must be invertable.